Sadanofuji Akihiro: Retirement from sumo

 Sadanofuji retired after the May 2017 tournament.
 He stayed with the Japan Sumo Association as a coach at his stable, initially under the borrowed elder name of Nakamura Oyakata held by Yoshikaze.
 His danpatsu-shiki, or retirement ceremony, was held at the Ryogoku Kokugikan on September 2, 2017, with around 300 people taking a cut of his hair.
 In August 2019 he switched to the Yamashina elder name, previously used by former komusubi Ōnishiki.
 When that was needed by his retiring former stablemate Toyohibiki in June 2021, he switched to the Dekiyama name.

+In December 2023 Sadanofuji changed his elder name to Furiwake after exchanging toshiyori stock with former maegashira Hōchiyama.

+Sadanofuji's retirement from the Sumo Association as an elder was announced on 17 April 2024.

 Personal life

 Sadanofuji was the tsukebito of the upper division wrestler Iwakiyama for many years, but in 2009 his coach, seeing his potential, released him from his duties so he could concentrate on his sumo.
 His younger brother Koki joined his stable in 2009 under the shikona Obamaumi (later Sadanoryu) and reached a highest rank of makushita 33 in March 2019, retiring in September 2021.

 Sadanofuji was the first wrestler in makuuchi since Chiyonofuji to have five characters in his ring name.

 Sadanofuji announced his engagement at a press conference in June 2013.
 The wedding reception was held the following February, and the couple's first child was born in January 2015.